friction2d/friction2d.github.io/_drafts/friction-100-rc2.md

 download_active: false
 ---

 This release includes several UI/UX changes and fixes.
-This was supposed to be the final version, but due to the amount of changes we needed another release candidate.
+This was supposed to be the final version, but due to the amount of changes we need another release candidate.

 Please test and give use feedback.